 ASPIRE Peer Mentors support students who are enrolled in our linked courses.
 They participate and lead community study circles, provide support in relation to course material within their GE courses, identify learning needs for classes, and connect students to resources on campus.
 Their peer support helps students to develop authentic relationships with each other and asks students to hold each other accountable in succeeding as a community.
-Meet our Peer Mentors for Fall 2021.
+Meet our Peer Mentors for Spring 2022.

 Community Study Circles are held throughout the semester by our ASPIRE Peer Mentors.
 It is an open space for all students to receive one-on-one support for their linked classes, study, collaborate, and build community with one another.

 - Monday, Tuesday, Wednesday from 11-3p (EP 100) starting February 14th

 - Tuesday from 11-12p (ONLINE)